5 Steps Toward Getting Your Missouri Salesperson License

-First-time licensee candidates in Missouri are required to take two Pre-Licensing courses.
-The first is a 48-hour salesperson course, which must be completed before you take the licensing exam.
-The second course is a 24-hour Real Estate Practice Course which must be taken after the first, but can be taken after the exam.
+First-time licensee candidates in Missouri are required to take two pre-licensing courses.
+The first is a 48-hour salesperson course which must be completed before you take the licensing exam.
+The second course is a 24-hour Real Estate Practice Course which must be completed after the first course, but can also be taken after the exam.

-The CE Shop offers these mandatory courses through its advanced web-based platform, where the best of the classroom is combined with the flexibility and convenience of online learning.
-We prepare you to complete your licensing exam while providing you with the knowledge you need to begin a promising career in real estate.
+The CE Shop offers these mandatory courses through an advanced web-based platform called LEAP.
+LEAP combines straight-forward instruction from the classroom with the flexibility and convenience of online learning.
+We prepare you to complete your Missouri licensing exam while providing you with the knowledge you need to begin a promising career in real estate.

 *For licensed attorneys and those licensed in other jurisdictions, please click here to see additional examination and licensure eligibility requirements.

-You do not need to take this in the presence of a proctor.
+You do not need to take the exam in the presence of a proctor.

-The Missouri Division of Professional Registration (DPR) Real Estate Commission contracts with AMP, a PSI company, to facilitate and administer the salesperson licensing exam.
-For more information, please see the AMP Missouri Candidate Handbook.
+The Missouri Division of Professional Registration (DPR) Real Estate Commission contracts with PSI (formerly AMP) to facilitate and administer the salesperson licensing exam.
+For more information, please see the Missouri Candidate Handbook.

 As of January 1, 2011, all applicants for a salesperson and broker's license will need to be fingerprinted.
 The fingerprinting is being handled by 3M/Cogent.
-To get more information, you can call the Missouri Real Estate Commission at 573-751-2628.
+For more information, call the Missouri Real Estate Commission at 573-751-2628.
 To begin the process, new applicants must register with the Missouri Automated Criminal History Site (MACHS).

 Complete the Application for License.

-Once the eligibility requirements are completed and licensing exam is passed, you may apply for your salesperson’s license.
+Once the eligibility requirements are completed and the licensing exam is passed, you may apply for your salesperson license.
 You must submit the completed application within six months of the date of your 48-hour pre-examination course completion.
 The application can be found on the DPR Real Estate Commission website.